 If you’re like me, this is a nostalgic time of year for you.
 Roasted pumpkin seeds take me back to the days of being a kid, when my mom would roast them every year.
 I loved snacking on the salty, crunchy seeds freshly warm from the oven.
 It’s a tradition that is still alive and well in my home.

 I used a sugar pumpkin here but you can use any size pumpkin you like.
 The hardest part to roasting pumpkin seeds is separating them from the stringy mass, after that, it’s easy as can be.
 This recipe also works well with other pumpkin and squash seeds like delicata, acorn, butternut, etc.

 It’s easy to prepare your own pumpkin seeds at home.
 So without further ado, gather your pumpkins and let’s get roasting!

 HOW TO ROAST PUMPKIN SEEDS: STEP BY STEP

-Scoop out seeds and rinse well removing any orange flesh…
+2. Scoop out seeds, remove the stringy flesh (this is the hardest part) and rinse well removing any orange flesh…

 - For savory sprinkle with any single or combo of these: garlic powder, onion powder, black/white pepper, chipotle, chili powder, cayenne, cumin, old bay, garam marsala, smoked paprika or curry.
 Use combos at your own discretion.